vdw91/HSE_sim_CLRNet/README.md

 ```Shell
 python labelling_tools/manual_labeller.py [path_to_dir_with_images] [path_to_dir_where_labels_will_be_saved]
 ```
+The labelling tool should work with png images of size 800x800.

 The manual labeller labels lanes 0 through 2.
 (Currently no option to go back to a previous lane)
 To conform to the TuSimple dataset, start by labelling the middle lane (0).